-You may elect to use a simplified section 904 limitation for tax years after 1997.
-If you do, use your regular tax income for Form 1116, Part I, instead of refiguring your foreign source income for the AMT, as described in 2 above.
-You must make the election for the first tax year after 1997 for which you have a foreign tax credit.
-If you do not make the election for that year, you cannot make it for a later year.
-Once made, the election applies to all later tax years and can only be revoked with IRS consent.
+You may elect to use a simplified section 904 limitation to figure your AMTFTC.
+If you do, use your regular tax income for Form 1116, Part I, instead of refiguring your foreign source income for the AMT, as described earlier.
+You must make the election for the first tax year after 1997 for which you claim an AMTFTC.
+If you do not make the election for that year, you may not make it for a later year.
+Once made, the election applies to all later tax years and may be revoked only with IRS consent.